raas-dev/configent/README.md

 ### install_apps

-If you need to adjust wanted tech stacks on the high-level, modify this file.
+If you want to adjust high level tech stacks, modify this script.

 What's installed by default:
 1. Command-line necessities and compile-time requirements